Nearly every company out there needs an effective digital marketing strategy.

 That includes treating skills like keywords.
 The difference is, you should also back up those skills with metrics and examples.
 Anyone can say they’re good at strategic planning, social media, or SEO.
 Showing what you’ve accomplished with these skills will make hiring managers take note.

-That said, in general these are the skills most in demand:
+That said, in general these are the top items to be presant in your resume skill section:

 How to include your certifications on your resume